Visiting the Royal BC Museum with kids: the best reason to visit Victoria

 The Royal BC Museum is clearly an incredible place.
 Of all the traveling exhibitions we’ve visited and permanent collections in other museums, the this one has us returning each time we’re in Victoria.
 If you have any questions, please send us a note or leave a comment.
 We’re happy to help in any way!
 And please be sure to check out our other articles about Victoria BC:

+If you’re ready to book passage to Victoria BC from Seattle on the Victoria Clipper, check out Victoria Clipper tickets and packages here!
 And want to pin this for planning your own trip to Victoria?
 Go for it!!!